 More information on Tax Free Capital Gains

 What is the Capital Gains Tax rate?

-In a nutshell, if you are a higher or additional rate taxpayer, you will pay 28% on gains from residential property and 20% on gains from other 'chargeable assets'.
+In a nutshell, if you are a basic rate taxpayer you will pay 18% on gains whereas higher or additional rate taxpayers will pay 24% on gains.